Loading data from YDB to Yandex Managed Service for ClickHouse® using Yandex Data Transfer

 -

 Managed Service for YDB database (see Managed Service for YDB pricing).
-Its pricing is based on deployment mode:
+Its cost depends on the deployment mode:

 - In serverless mode, you pay for data operations and storage volume, including stored backups.